jamieroche1987/hertiage-housing/README.md

     * To validate this, we will do an correlation study, as well assess the best features against sales price.
         * **This hypothesis was confirmed during the correlation study, as well as during assessing the best features**

+## Rationale Business Requirement Map

+* Business Requirement 1 - The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+    * We will perform data visualisation and a correlation study to answer this.
+    * The correlation study (using pearson and spearman) will help us better understand how the variables are correlated to Sale price.
+    * We will also plot the main variables against Sale price to visualise the insights.

+* Business Requirement 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+    * We want to predict whether sale price will increase based on correlated or best variables.
+    * For this we will build a regressor model and analyse the best variables to use.